tsupplis/cpm86-hacking/README.md

 - pceexit
 - pcever
 - pcemnt
-- pceinit (a combination of clear screen pcetime and pcever as CP/M-86 start up command
+- pceinit (a combination of clear screen, pcetime and ver as CP/M-86) start up command
+- ver displays the BDOS version
+- cls clear screen

 All the tools are working on
 - CP/M-86 1.1